-With consideration of the webinar, draw from your unique experiences to make three distinct, true sentences, each of which would make anyone sit forward in their chair, curious to hear more.
-Aim for sentences that only you can write.
+Draw from your unique experiences to make three distinct, true sentences, each of which would make anyone sit forward in their chair, curious to hear more.
+Writing from an inside-the-experience point of view will help you to create sentences that only you can make.
 Use one sentence per experience.